johanesraphaeln/realtime-and-multiagent-ddos-mitigation/README.md

 ```

 ### 2. Create Custom Active Response Script for Wazuh

 Use Python's psutil library to monitor system resources.
-The script is placed in each Wazuh agent's directory and configured in the ossec.conf file on the Wazuh manager.
+The script is placed in each Wazuh agent's directory in /ossec-agent/active-response/bin and configured in the ossec.conf file on the Wazuh manager.

 ```python
 #!/usr/bin/env python